Mitja Hinderks, CEO, Founder, board member and inventor of key engineering concepts.

-Mitja Hinderks, founder, UK and US board member, CEO, inventor of the key uncooled engine concepts, has over thirty years’ experience as an engineering, industrial and architectural designer / manager, on large and small projects.
-He studied architecture at the Regent Street Polytechnic and engineering at the Open University, both in England.
-Engineering includes major work on reciprocating engines, emission control systems, brakes, continuously variable transmissions, and advanced marine hull forms.
-Architectural design includes the development of Frank Gehry’s Walt Disney Concert Hall in LA; other performance spaces; a 1,000-bed teaching hospital; universities; theme parks for Disney and Universal and high-end residences.
-He is expert at achieving much on modest budgets.
-Working briefly as a London photographer in the 70’s, he maintains a strong interest in the arts.
+Mitja has over thirty years’ experience as an engineering, industrial and architectural designer / manager, on large and small projects.
+He studied architecture at the Regent Street Polytechnic and engineering at the Open University, England.
+His engineering includes work on engines, emission control systems, brakes, continuously variable transmissions, and advanced marine hull forms.
+Architectural work included the design development of Frank Gehry’s Walt Disney Concert Hall, other performance spaces, a 1,000-bed teaching hospital, universities, theme parks, and high-end residences.
+He is an expert at working with modest budgets.
+A US and UK citizen, he maintains a strong interest in the arts.

-Bo Göransson, is the recently retired chief analyst and mathematical modeler at the corporate Development Center of leading bearing manufacture SKF, in Gothenburg, Sweden.
-In addition to being an expert on gas bearings, he has the widest knowledge of applied mathematics, including kinematics and statics.
-He is extremely meticulous, and has an eagle eye for spotting errors (an extremely valuable talent).
+Bo is the recently retired chief analyst and mathematical modeler at the corporate Development Center of leading bearing manufacture SKF, in Gothenburg, Sweden.
+In addition to being an expert on gas and other bearings, he has the widest knowledge of applied mathematics, including kinematics and statics.
+He is extremely meticulous, and is brilliant at spotting errors.

-Charles Bragg Jr, board member, financial director.
-After graduating at Stanford, Chuck entered the securities industry at closely-held investment house Quincy Cass Associates.
-After retiring as a principal, he became active in the National Audubon Society, serving on the National Board of Directors for six years, and is currently the president of the Santa Monica Bay chapter.
-He currently volunteers for non-profit support groups involved in the arts, including the Los Angeles Opera and the Thornton School of Music at USC.
+Charles (Chuck) Bragg Jr. After graduating at Stanford, he entered the securities industry at closely-held investment house Quincy Cass Associates.
+After retiring as a principal he became active in the National Audubon Society, serving on the National Board of Directors, and is now president of the Santa Monica Bay chapter.
+He currently volunteers for the Los Angeles Opera and the Thornton School of Music at USC.
 Chuck with wife Alice has, over time, provided major financial support for the engine program.

-Richard Kirk, UK and USA board member, PhD Cambridge on superconductors, developed new materials / measurement techniques for high energy laser physics and flash radiography, worked on printing technology for Crossfield Electronics, then Canon (Chief IP Officer Canon Research Europe), currently engaged in film and imaging techniques, awarded AMPAS Technical Oscar 2010, holding over thirty patents.
+Richard Kirk, PhD Cambridge on superconductors, developed new materials / measurement techniques for high energy laser physics and flash radiography.
+He later worked on printing technology for Crosfield Electronics, then Canon (Chief IP Officer Canon Research Europe).
+He is currently engaged in film and imaging techniques, and was awarded AMPAS Technical Oscar 2010, and holds over thirty patents.

-Luke McDonagh, UK board member, PhD University of London, is an academic researcher in the area of intellectual property law, with particular interests in copyright law, patent law and patent litigation, on which he has published articles in a number of respected peer-reviewed journals.
+Luke McDonagh, PhD University of London, is an academic teacher and researcher in the area of intellectual property law, with particular interests in copyright law, patent law and patent litigation, on which he has published articles in a number of respected peer-reviewed journals.